Cincinnati/ Northern Kentucky International Airport

 WHERE TO STAY?
 Hotels Near Great American Ball Park (within 1 mile)

 Downtown Cincinnati offers plenty of parking lots and garages on the East and West sides of the ballpark.
 Expect to pay between $15-20 for close parking and $5-12 for vendor parking further away from the ballpark.
 The day of the week and the opposing team will contribute to the parking price.

 Ballpark Chasers Tip: Park on the Kentucky side of the river for cheaper parking and view over the Southgate Bridge!

 WHERE TO EAT?

-It’s a must for Reds fans to visit the Machine Room Grille to see old Redleg photos and memorabilia.
+It’s a must for Reds fans to visit the Buffalo Wings & Rings Machine Room to see old Redleg photos and memorabilia.
 Located in the left field of Great American Ball Park, the Machine Room opens 3 hours before each home game, just in time for batting practice.
 We love their fried pretzel sticks, burgers and the Wharf (beer battered tilapia, shaved cabbage, sliced cheddar, smoked caper aioli on a toasted bun).

 Mr. Red's Smokehouse is one of our favorite stands in all Major League ballparks!
 Located at the end of the first base concourse and overlooking the Ohio River, fans can enjoy the smoked meats such as beef ribs, turkey legs, chicken wings and pulled pork sandwiches.
 New menu items are featured each homestand and are tied to a visiting team and its regional cuisine.